thehenchnerd

 • Your average young gym bro/influencer who is ‘hopping on TRT’ and giving this huge decision the equivalent thought as to what he’s going to be eating for dinner tonight… chicken and rice bro, chicken and rice.

-The Bro’s Love the Male hormone
+The Bro’s and hollywood Actors Love the Male hormone

 For him, naturally fixing low testosterone levels is non existent…. he doesn’t have any.
 His only interest before considering TRT is whether he can achieve high enough dose from the doctor to get a large ‘ gym benefit’ or get it of the black market and use testosterone without a prescription.